 - World Literacy Day: Tuesday 13 October 2015

 - World Maths Day: Wednesday 14 October 2015

 - World Science Day: Thursday 15 October 2015

 The World Education Games will be taking a break in 2014 from official competition and returning in 2015.
 This includes all 3 events of the Games:

 – World Science Day

-From here on, the World Education Games will be a biannual event, taking place in March 2015, 2017, 2019, etc. The Exact dates for 2015 will be announced a year in advance, in March 2014.
+From here on, the World Education Games will be a biannual event, taking place in March 2015, 2017, 2019, etc. The Exact dates for 2015 will be announced in May 2014.
 By moving the World Education Games to every second year, we are ensuring the event’s future success by allowing all involved a year’s break.
 We have big plans for the World Education Games 2015 and the extra time we have to prepare will allow us to put these plans into place.